Luos-io/Documentation/src/pages/tutorials/demo-boards/basic-button-led-device.md

 print(device.services)
 ```

-In this tutorial, Python should find three boards, the Gate (USB), the LED, and the Button boards.
+In this tutorial, Python should find three boards, the gate (USB), the LED, and the Button boards.
 You can check that all are detected:

 ```AsciiDoc
 -------------------------------------------------